dcanasp/memory_bank/high level/concepts/contenerization/docker.md

 ### Secrets

 Docker secrets is a feature that helps manage sensitive data such as passwords, tokens, and ssh keys.
 Using Docker secrets, sensitive data is encrypted during transit and at rest, providing a safer way to use confidential data.

-### Virtualization vs Containerization

-- **Virtualization** allows you to run multiple operating systems on a single [[hardware]]'s [[OS]] layer.
-Each VM has its own dedicated resources, and is isolated from the host system and other VMs.
-It's for heavyweight jobs
-- **Containerization**, on the other hand, involves packaging an application and its dependencies into a lightweight, portable container that **shares** the **host's** operating system **kernel**.
-Containers are more lightweight and efficient than VMs because they don't require a separate operating system for each instance.
-However, they provide a lower level of isolation compared to VMs.
-Docker is on this division

 ### Docker Compose

 Docker Compose is a tool that allows you to define and run multi-container Docker applications.
 It uses a YAML file to specify the services, networks, volumes, and other configurations for the application.
 Docker Compose simplifies the process of running and managing complex applications that consist of multiple containers.

 ### Docker Swarm

-Docker Swarm is a clustering and scheduling tool for Docker containers.
+[[Docker Swarm]] is a clustering and scheduling tool for Docker containers.
 It allows you to create and manage a cluster of Docker nodes, making it easier to deploy and scale applications across multiple hosts.
 This is similar to [[Kubernetes]] as an orchester

 ### Docker Registry